 Turning feedback into action

-- Consolidate input: Gather all stakeholder comments before passing to the build team
+- Consolidate input: Gather all stakeholder comments before passing to the build team—developers shouldn't context-switch between five different sources

-- Prioritize: Group by severity—blockers first, polish later
+- Prioritize: Group by severity—blockers first, polish later.
+Not every piece of feedback is equal.

 Collecting feedback with Huddlekit